Skip to Content

 Transparent Secret Injection

-• MAIN_DB_URL: The full connection string.
+• NANOKIT_DB_POSTGRES_URL: the full connection string.

 2. Using Variables in Configuration